ErpNetDocs/tech/modules/logistics/wms/how-to/execute-order-lines.md

 How these lines are executed, depends on their [Task type](/modules/logistics/wms/how-it-works/task-types/index.md).
 More information about the purpose of each task type and how it can be executed can be found in the
 [Task type](/modules/logistics/wms/how-it-works/task-types/index.md) subtopics.

-<br/>Note that not all task types are currently available for order lines execution.
-Some, such as the [Count task type](/modules/logistics/wms/how-it-works/task-types/count.md) for example,
-are available only as ad hoch operation (e.g. the Renciliation menu of the WMS Worker).
+Note that, not all task types are currently available for order lines execution.
+Some, such as the [Count task type](/modules/logistics/wms/how-it-works/task-types/count.md) for example, are available only as ad hoch operation (e.g. the Renciliation menu of the WMS Worker).

 ## Orders menu in WMS Worker